domenicomastrangelo/dns-over-tls-proxy/README.md

 - `internal/proxy/udp.go`: Contains the implementation for handling DNS queries over UDP.
 - `internal/proxy/common.go`: Contains shared utility functions for handling DNS queries and managing the cache.
 - `internal/cache`: A package that provides caching functionality using Redis.
+- `internal/config`: A package that provides config functionality for customizable settings.

 ### Key Components